Skip to main content

 note

-For applications installed with Replicated KOTS, configure one or more status informers in the KOTS Application custom resource.
+To get instance insights from installations with a Replicated installer (Embedded Cluster, existing cluster KOTS, kURL), configure one or more status informers in the KOTS Application custom resource.
 For more information, see Adding Resource Status Informers.

-When Helm-based applications that include the Replicated SDK and are deployed by KOTS, the SDK inherits the status informers configured in the KOTS Application custom resource.
+When Helm-based applications that include the Replicated SDK and are deployed by a Replicated installer, the SDK inherits the status informers configured in the KOTS Application custom resource.
 In this case, the SDK does not automatically report the status of the resources that are part of the Helm release.
 This prevents discrepancies in the instance data in the vendor platform.

 View Resource Status Insights